Sustainable Development Goals

 Indicator 16.3.2 | Unsentenced detainees as a proportion of overall prison population

-Data refer to the total number of persons held in remand who have not yet been sentenced, as a percentage of the overall prison population, as at
+Data refer to the total number of persons held in remand who have not yet been sentenced, as a percentage of the total inmate population in prisons and in the community, as at the end of each reporting year.

 |